wizzlerr/bingo/README.md

 **Bingo types**

 1. Small bingo - you mark 4 consecutive field that have **BINGO** as middle field
-2. Bingo - you makr 5 consecutive fields
+2. Bingo - you mark 5 consecutive fields
 3. King bingo - you mark at least 2 bingos at the same time

 **Scoring**